theheking/intro-to-r/content/2_datatypes.md

 # List
-Note a vector is actually an "atomic" vector.
+Note that a vector is an "atomic" vector.
 An "atomic" vector has a homogeneous datatype in every element.
-A list is actually still a vector in R, but it’s not an atomic vector.
+A list is still a vector in R, but it’s not an atomic vector.

-There are three operators that can be used to extract subsets of R objects.
+Three operators can be used to extract subsets of R objects.

 - `[` returns an object of the same class as the original.
 - `[[` used to extract elements of a list or a data frame.
 It can only be used to extract a single element, and the returned object's class will not necessarily be a list or data frame.
     > Hint: If you apply `[` to a list it always returns a list: it never gives you the contents of the list.
 - The $ operator is used to extract elements of a list or data frame by literal name.
 Its semantics are similar to that of [[.

 ```